sachinakshay/kubernetes-project/README.md

   type: ClusterIP

   selector:
-    app: node-app # This selector matches Pods with the label "app" set to "nodejs-app"
+    app: node-app # This selector matches Pods with the label "app" set to "node-app"

   ports:
     - name:  node-app